-Like most, when you consider vanlife, you probably picture warm summer days, traveling from site to site in your van, sitting around campfires in t-shirts, while drinking cold beverages…thinking about the next day of travel.
+Like most, when you think about vanlife, you likely picture warm summer days.
+You’re going from site to site in your van, sitting around campfires in t-shirts, drinking cold drinks, and thinking about the next day of travel.
 But if you only take your van out when the weather is warm, you’re missing out on something BIG.

-There is no better time to travel in a van than in winter when the air is cold, there’s snow on the ground, and plenty of skiing/snowboarding/snowshoeing to be done.
-Not to mention, wherever you go, it’ll be quiet, uncrowded, and serene.
+There is no better time to travel in a van than in winter when the air is cold, there’s snow on the ground, and plenty of snow sports to be done.
+Not to mention, no matter where you go, it’ll be quiet, not crowded, and serene.
 This is vanlife at its best!

 Make Sure Your Heater is Clean